Utah Railway Miscellaneous Notes

 Utah Railway was operating an IPP train every day, and was looking for four more SD45s, to come from NRE.
 When the SD45s arrive, Utah will return the three former SP SD39s.
 (CTC Board, July 1987, page 37)

 SP SD45 8830 was renumbered to Utah Railway 9142.
 (Pacific Rail News, May 1988, page 16)

-Utah SD45 9147 was the first to be repainted from SP to new the Utah Railway color scheme: gray with white stripes.
-(Locomotive Notes II, Issue 117, September 1988, page 12)
+In April 1990, Utah Railway SD45 9147 was the first to be repainted from its SP paint scheme to new the Utah Railway color scheme of gray with white stripes.
+This was upon completion of it receiving a replacement main generator.

-NHL 6400 and 6518 were leased to Utah Railway while SD45s 9147 and 9149 were out of service due to bad main generators, and were returned to Helm after the SD45s were repaired and returned to service.
-Utah 9147 and 9149 were painted gray with white stripes.
-(CTC Board, April 1990, page 57)
+NHL 6400 and 6518 were leased to Utah Railway while SD45s 9147 and 9149 were out of service due to bad main generators, and the two locomotives were returned to Helm after the SD45s were repaired and returned to service.
+With the completion of their reapirs, Utah 9147 and 9149 were painted gray with white stripes.

 The NRE contract with Utah Railway expired on April 30, 1991, and was replaced by a new contract with Morrison-Knudsen, using refurbished SD40s.
 (Extra 2200 South, Issue 91, page 14)

 Utah Railway formally returned its leased SD45s and F45s to National Railway Equipment on April 30, 1991.
 Four of the locomotives were using as part of NHL's national lease fleet, with four being scrapped at Martin on a spur track leased to NRE for storage.